Free pass (NASCAR): Reception

 The use of the term "lucky dog" is often criticized by specific Fox staff members for not being informative and producer Neil Goldberg, who has since moved to ESPN.
 Mike Joy has mocked the term on Fox broadcasts, first in March 2005 during the Busch Series Telcel-Motorola 200 at the Autodromo Hermanos Rodriguez, where a dog ran across the track during a caution, and in April 2006 during the DirecTV 500 in Martinsville Speedway, where Joy referred to Ryan Newman's love of pets and said despite his love of dogs, he hadn't been a lucky dog.

 During a 2004 conversation with fans on the Fox Sports website, Waltrip said, "You're not lucky, and you're not a dog.
 You just happen to be the recipient of a free pass.
 You get to go around the track and get back on the lead lap."

 Conversely, Goldberg told the NASCAR.com Viewer's Guide in April 2004 the term "free pass" suits the audience easily because "it easily bridged us into explaining of what it is each time it happens."
 He also mentioned, for new viewers, the Fox terminology is easier to explain, especially since "we feel 'free pass' signals something happening better than throwing out the term 'lucky dog.'"

 Later, however, Fox (and ESPN) agreed to use the term on-air after rent-to-own company Aaron's paid to sponsor the 'award', even creating a cartoon dog character to accompany the captioning.
 The term continued to be in use after Aaron's eventually ended the sponsorship of the 'award' in the telecasts.
 NASCAR currently uses the "free pass" term on their official website and rulebook when referring to the rule.

 Conditions

 The rule applies regardless of the number of laps a car is behind the leader.
-Furthermore, a driver may not receive a beneficiary rule lap in certain situations:
+Furthermore, a driver may not receive a free pass lap in certain situations: